 Yes, making brown butter is one extra step but trust me, it's so worth it.
 I make it in batches and store it in the fridge because it saves time when I'm feeling inspired and want brown butter in my baking and I want it now.
 For these pancakes, I tested with both melted brown butter and softened brown butter, and the softened butter yielded much better results.

 The cinnamon sugar filling goes down in streaks and clumps — if you sprinkle it on evenly the layers become prone to unraveling when you bite in.
 A splotchy application of cinnamon sugar is both welcome and encouraged.

-how to assemble
+how to assemble your cinnamon roll pancakes

 (Yes, this is similar to the technique used in the scaled down recipe for a single (epic) cinnamon roll!)

-brown butter cinnamon roll pancake notes
+A few quick brown butter cinnamon roll pancake notes